rgalstyan/doctrine-aggregated-queries-benchmark/README.md

 This is a small Symfony + Doctrine + PostgreSQL benchmark project designed to demonstrate the performance benefits of [`rgalstyan/symfony-aggregated-queries`](https://github.com/rgalstyan/symfony-aggregated-queries).

-It compares four common approaches for a “product catalog listing” with relations:
+It compares five common approaches for a “product catalog listing” with relations:

 1) **Traditional Doctrine ORM**
    - Entities + joins for `ManyToOne`